salilab/rmf/doc/DecoratorsAndAttributes.md

 Each `get_` method and `set_` method have three variants.
 For get they are

 - `get_foo` get a value for the attribute
-- `get_frame_foo` get a value for the attribute if stored in the current frame, or `None`/null otherwise
+- `get_frame_foo` get a value for the attribute as stored in the current frame
-- `get_static_foo` get a value for the attribute if stored statically, or `None`/null otherwise
+- `get_static_foo` get a value for the attribute as stored for the whole file

-and for set
+All have the precondition that the appropriate value exist.
+For set

 - `set_frame_foo`: set a value that is stored once per frame
 - `set_static_foo`: set a value that is stored once for the whole file